wellyshen/react-cool-starter/README.md

 One great feature of the web is that you don’t have to make your visitors download the entire app before they can use it.
 You can think of code splitting as incrementally downloading the app.
 It divides your code into small pieces called “chunks” to reduce the size of bundle loaded by user.
 Reducing the size of a chunk makes it load and run faster.

 To accomplish this, I integrate [loadable-components](https://github.com/smooth-code/loadable-components) into this starter.
 The reason I choose the library is because of its design philosophy of SSR.
 It works seamless with the starter rather than others.
-Let’s see how we split our app by route and reducer for production environment:
+Let’s see how we split our app by **dynamic routing** and **async reducer** for production environment:

 I use the following folder/file structure: